The best jobs for MBAs with no experience.. is there even such a thing?

 Again, these are all skills you should have acquired while completing your graduate degree.

-Learning how to get a marketing job without experience is very doable using the right strategy, especially if you have an MBA.
+Getting a marketing job without experience is doable using the right strategy, especially if you have an MBA.
 Checkout the full landscape of marketing roles.

 Average Pay: $141,490 (Bureau of Labor Statistics)